DFE-Digital/tra-digital-design-history/app/posts/manage-teacher-misconduct-referrals/2022-20-06-creating-an-account-and-signing-in.md

 ![Change password](change-password.png)

-Once they enter their password, they’ll be taken to the list of referrals.
+Once they enter their password, they’ll be taken to the referrals page.

 ### Signing in

-If the user is signed out, they’ll see the page to sign in.
+If the user is signed out, they’ll see the sign-in page.

 ![Sign in](sign-in.png)